About Denise Holz: Weight Loss Coach

 For the first time in my life, I learned how my body works.
 I even learned how to eat in order to lose weight.
 I also began to uncover my emotional reasons for turning to food and how my extra weight was serving me.
 Through a rich process of self-discovery, I started to write a more positive and truthful story for my life and alter the dynamics that caused me to overeat.
 Over time, I got just what I was missing through all those years of emotional eating: more freedom and confidence, more of my genuine self, and even more dancing.

-That was 30 years ago, and I’m happy to report it has stuck.
-Today, I have a charmed life in Seattle, WA with my husband and puppy, Wally Bear.
+That was over 30 years ago, and I’m happy to report it has stuck.
+Today, I have a charmed life in Seattle, WA with my husband, kitty and Bernese Mountain Dog, Wally Bear.